 -------------------

-Oceana is a group of 55+ communities situated in the beachside city of Oceanside, which is located between San Diego and Los Angeles.
-It is just to the south of Camp Pendleton and was built in the 1960s, 1970s and 1980s.
-Two thousand single family homes, duplexes, fourplexes and condos with 25 floor plans are here.
+Oceana is a group of 55+ communities spread across 150 acres in the beachside city of Oceanside, which is located between San Diego and Los Angeles.
+Just to the south of Camp Pendleton, Oceana was built in the 1960s, 1970s and 1980s.
+Nearly a thousand single family homes, duplexes, fourplexes and condos with 25 floor plans are here.

 The homes are clustered in 12 neighhorhoods, each with an HOA, a clubhouse and a swimming pool.
 The condos are in a three-story building, but all the other residences are single story buildings.
-They generally have a white or tan exterior, a flat roof and an outside entrance.
-Some residences have a carport; others have an attached garage.
+They generally have a white or tan exterior and an outside entrance.
+Many have a classic mid-century California flat roof.
+Some residences have a carport while others have an attached garage.
 Sizes range from about 600 square feet to 1,700 square feet.
 Most dwellings have two bedrooms and two baths.

-Prices start in the mid- to high-$300,000s.
+Prices start in the high-$300,000s.
 Please verify this with a Realor as prices will change.
 Oceana also has furnished and unfurnished rentals available.

 Tri County Medical Center is accredited by the Joint Commission.